Normal (2007 film): Plot

 A car accident results in the death of sixteen year old Nickie Reichert, the passenger in one of the cars involved.
 Two years after the accident, three families are still profoundly feeling the effects of the devastating event.

 Nickie's mother, Catherine Reichert, can't get over the grief of losing her eldest son.
 She refuses to let anyone touch Nickie's things, which still lay as is in their home.
 Catherine's grief results in her neglecting her husband, Dale Reichert, and their younger son, Brady Reichert, who lives in Nickie's shadow.

 College professor Walter Braugher, the drunk driver in the other car, was found not criminally negligent of the accident.
 He has self doubts about his life, which manifests itself in his drinking.
 Since the accident, he has been having trouble relating to his wife, Abby, and looks for solace from Sherri Banks, one of his students.
 Also in the car that night was his autistic brother, Dennis Braugher, who has not been able to leave his apartment since due to fear.

 And Nickie's friend, Jordie, was the driver of the stolen car in which the two were traveling.
 Jordie has just been released from the Youth Detention Centre, where he's been housed since for the theft.
 He has become a sullen young man.
 His father, a psychotherapist named Carl, hasn't forgiven Jordie for that night, which in turn has affected Carl's relationship with his second wife/Jordie's stepmother, Elise.
 Jordie and Elise want to feel loved again.
-Events make some think that they need to make significant steps to deal with their emotions in a constructive manner.